When most people think of diabetes, they think of blood sugar checks, insulin shots, and careful management of diet.

 The complete process will give the doctor a good basis for determining if the patient is experiencing diabetic neuropathy or if the symptoms have been caused by other conditions, such as pinched nerves or circulatory issues.

 Once a positive diagnosis has been made, it is time to fight back.
 Good circulation and flexibility are key.

-An exercise program can do a lot to help slow the progress of diabetic neuropathy, but it is critically important that you only take on an exercise plan that has been approved by your doctor.
-Doing otherwise could cause it to backfire.
+An exercise program can do a lot to help slow the progress of diabetic neuropathy, but it is critically important that you only take on an exercise plan that has been approved by

 The program should not be so demanding that it causes difficulty in your glucose maintenance, for example, and you should be very careful to use appropriate footwear and monitor for signs of blisters or callouses that could trigger further damage.

 The ironic side of neuropathy is that it can cause both numbness and pain, so you should consult with your doctor about an appropriate regimen of pain relievers to ease this effect.